byulsi/Smart-Data-Feeder/README.md

 ### Running the Web App (Recommended)

-The easiest way to use the Smart Data Feeder is via the Web UI.
+The easiest way to use Antz is via the Web UI.

 ```bash
 cd web